The Difference Between Stretch Marks and Cellulite

 What is cellulite?

-This is illustrated above.
+This is illustrated below.

 This very common but harmless skin condition causes lumpy, dimpled flesh on the thighs, hips, buttocks and abdomen and is most likely to appear in women.